-Since the charity’s launch in 2012 we have been unable to establish a local support group in Wales.
+Since the charity’s launch in 2012 we have been unable to establish a local face-to-face support group in Wales.
 Often groups form when specialist health professionals agree to support it.
 There are currently no specialist multidisciplinary teams specialising in facial palsy in Wales.

-To improve the situation for people with facial palsy in Wales we need to bring people together to share experiences of access to care and also to gain mutual support.
+To improve the situation for people with facial palsy in Wales we needed to bring people together to share experiences of access to care and also to gain mutual support.
 While not an ideal solution we set up a Facebook group in August 2018 for this purpose.
 Click the link below to join:

 The Facebook group is a place for you to interact with other people affected by facial palsy in Wales, share stories, photos and discuss any aspect of facial palsy.
 Health professionals may be in this group but they are unable to offer specific medical advice.
 In future there may also be government officials or other people who are helping with our campaign for improved services.
 It is important they know the struggles people face so they can push for change.

 What help is available for facial palsy in Wales?

 In June 2019 a new monthly facial palsy service was established at the Morriston Hospital in Swansea.
 Referrals should be made by GPs to either the Plastic Surgery Department at Morriston Hospital or directly to Jon Cubitt, The Welsh Centre of Burns and Plastic Surgery, Morriston Hospital, Swansea, SA6 6NL.